armbian/documentation/docs/User-Guide_Advanced-Features.md

 In certain situations it is desirable to have a virtual read-only root filesystem.
 This prevents any changes from occurring on the root filesystem that may alter system behavior and it allows a simple reboot to restore a system to its clean state.

 You need an ODROID XU4 or Allwinner A10, A20 or H3 board with legacy kernel where we added support for overlayfs.
-We tested it on Ubuntu Xenial but it should work elsewhere too.
+Works only on Ubuntu Xenial.
 Login as root and execute:

 	apt-get install overlayroot
 	echo 'overlayroot="tmpfs"' >> /etc/overlayroot.conf